122 Leadenhall Street: The Leadenhall Building

 This unusual design's main drawback is the building's relatively small floorspace (84,424 m2) for a building of its height.
 It is hoped that the slanting wedge-shaped design will have less impact on the protected sightline of St Paul's Cathedral when viewed from Fleet Street and the west.

 In July 2011, British Land and Oxford Properties announced that Laing O'Rourke was the main contractor for the works of the new Leadenhall Building.
 Throughout 2011, construction began with the basement floors.
 By December 2012, the steelwork had progressed up to the fifth mega-level, with topping out expected in February or March.
 The glass cladding had also begun to rise.
 In May 2013, the co-developers announced that the building was over 51% pre-let.
 By June 2013, the steelwork of the building was completely topped out with the glass cladding covering almost half the building.

 The construction of the building was the subject of an episode of the Super Skyscrapers documentary series by the American television channel PBS in February 2014.

+In November 2014, two embrittled bolts broke and fell from the building.
+Another descended in January 2015.
+Severfield, who had supplied and erected the building's structural steel, announced a £6 million charge for remediation works that were settled in 2019.
+Severfield had already booked £9.9 million of losses on the project in 2012.
+Leeds-based Andrews Fasteners Ltd, which went into administration, supplied the 3,000 defective 'megabolts', each the size of a human arm.
+A majority were replaced.
+Severfield had not used the bolts before and its chief executive said it would be unlikely to do so in the future.

+During the 2017 redevelopment of nearby 22 Bishopsgate, a suspended girder struck the 122 Leadenhall Street building.
+Severfield was also the steel frame subcontractor to Multiplex's Bishopsgate site.
+Nobody was hurt.